Pasadena Divorce Attorney

 In California, a day after the service of papers, temporary orders can be requested.
 They could involve many different issues, including:

-During disclosure, there are four different forms that will need to be filled out.
+During the financial disclosure phase, there are four different forms that will need to be filled out.
 They are FL-150, FL-140, FL-142, and FL-141.
 This requires a couple to list all their assets, income, debts as well as expenses.
 A couple will be required to list exactly who owns or owes each asset or debt.
 They will have to state when the debt or the property was acquired and provide an approximate value of each item.

 This is a process for each spouse to obtain relevant information from the other in order to prepare for trial.
 Information that may be collected includes: